Why The United MileagePlus Explorer Card is a Keeper

 Entrance

-This lounge is located near gate B5 and B6.
+This lounge is located near gates B5 and B6.
 Once you have cleared security, take a left.
 The agents at the front desk will scan your one-day pass and boarding pass or just your boarding pass if you’re flying international business class or first class on a United Airlines or Star Alliance partner flight.
-If you have the United Club credit card, you have complimentary access as part of your card benefits.
+If you have a United Club credit card, you have complimentary access as part of your card benefits.

 The escalator will take you to the main seating area